ConservationColorado/conservationcolorado.github.io/content/en/about/index.md

 I like to call this site and blog "technically useful" because it's useful, technically.

 As you can tell, this is a semi-serious name.
 Don't get me wrong, I think this is important work!
 At the same time, I want to dismantle the scariness, shame, and guilt associated with technology.
-Learn more about why [here](#inclusive).
+Learn more about why [above](#inclusive).